bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/06-excercise-dev-server.md

 ### Recap

-`webpack-dev-server` runs wepback in a server and serves static files.
+`webpack-dev-server` runs webpack in a server and serves static files.
 It provides fast rebuilds by using a memory cache.

 #### Goals